lolPants/haste-server/README.md

 ## Installation

 1. Download the package, and expand it
+2. Copy config.template.js and rename the copy to "config.js".
+This is so those who pull directly from the repo don't overwrite their config.js
-2. Explore the settings inside of config.js, but the defaults should be good
+3. Explore the settings inside of config.js, but the defaults should be good
-3.  `npm install`
+4.  `npm install`
-4.  `npm start`
+5.  `npm start`

 ## Settings